With Lost Customer Opportunities, Revising Payment Plan Strategies Can Help Your Business Reach More Customers

-These barriers mean that over half of customers who are denied payment plans end up becoming missed opportunities for your business.
+These barriers mean that over half of the customers who are denied payment plans end up becoming missed opportunities for your business.
 Credit scoring drastically limits the pool of potential customers.

-These barriers mean that over half of customers who are denied payment plans end up becoming missed opportunities for your business.
+These barriers mean that over half of the customers who are denied payment plans end up becoming missed opportunities for your business.
 Credit scoring drastically limits the pool of potential customers, but alternative options can help your business reach those customers who are typically denied based on credit scores.

 You don’t have to accept the limitations that are commonly presented when processing payments through traditional lenders and in-house payment plans.

 What Traditional Lenders Fail to Provide

 Businesses lose potential customers who are denied payment plans by traditional lenders, because of insufficient credit and other barriers.
 The last thing a business needs is a limited customer base during a pandemic.

 Traditional lenders tend to have relatively high application requirements, leading to more missed opportunities.
 Reaching the missing fraction of customers and expanding your customer base could translate to a recurring revenue stream for your business when you provide them the ability to go on a payment plan.